 I am often asked by people who first encounter Cliodynamics whether I read Isaac Asimov’s Foundation, and what is the relationship between Asimov’s Psychohistory and Cliodynamics.
 I read Foundation some 35 years ago, and it left quite an impression.
 I actually begin my popular book War and Peace and War by referring to Hari Seldon and his prediction of the collapse of the Galactic Empire.
 So there is no question that Asimov’s ideas have been an influence.

-However, the are many differences between the Asimov’s imaginary science of history and the reality of Cliodynamics.
+However, there are many differences between the Asimov’s imaginary science of history and the reality of Cliodynamics.
 Asimov wrote Foundation in the 1940s – way before the discovery of what we now call ‘mathematical chaos.’
 In Asimov’s book, Hari Seldon and psychohistorians develop mathematical methods to make very precise predictions years and decades in advance.
 Due to discoveries made in the 1970s and 80s we know that this is impossible.